Sunday, July 19, 2020

 to the Bertha-von-Suttner-Platz (upper right) from where

-I walked along following the red line to the Hauptmarkt (primary market).
+I followed the red line to the Hauptmarkt (primary market).

 One arrives at Gotha by train at a station out of the city center.
 While the first railway stations in big cities were - and some are still - railhead termini, fast train connections require through stations.
 The consequence is that these modern stations are mainly outside the city centers.
 Examples in Germany are Braunschweig, Heidelberg, Karlsruhe, and Gotha.

-On foot, I arrived at the entrance to the old town.
-When facing the Rathaus (town hall), you look up at the Friedenstein castle.
-Sadly the whole area was a construction site.
+I arrived at the entrance to the old town on foot.
+When facing the Rathaus (town hall), you look up at the Friedenstein Castle.
+Sadly, the whole area was a construction site.

 Walking up to Gotha castle, I saw two city archeologists at work.